Naoki-Noto/P11-20251212/README.md

 Table of Contents
 ML/
-- data : Contains the dataset with synthesis parameters, the properties used for labeling, and the corresponding labels.
+- data/ : Contains the dataset with synthesis parameters, the properties used for labeling, and the corresponding labels.

-- result/ML : Stores the results of the ML classification.
+- result/ML/ : Stores the results of the ML classification.

 - Create_dataset.py : Script for generating nanoparticle classes.